-Figure 4.17 The Java interface for a stack.
+Figure 4.18 The stack ADT.

-at position 0 in the array.
+The array-based stack implementation is essentially a simplified version of the array-based list.
+The only important design decision to be made is which end of the array should represent the top of the stack.
+One choice is to make the top be at position 0 in the array.
 In terms of list functions, all insert and remove operations would then be on the element in position 0.
 This implementation is inefficient, because now every push or pop operation will require that all elements currently in the stack be shifted one position in the array, for a cost of $\Theta(n)$ if there are n elements.
 The other choice is have the top element be at position n-1 when there are n elements in the stack.
 In other words, as elements are pushed onto the stack, they are appended to the tail of the list.
 Method pop removes the tail element.
-In this case, the cost for each push or pop operation is only $\Theta(1)$ .
+In this case, the cost for each push or pop operation is only $\Theta(1)$.

-For the implementation of Figure 4.18, top is defined to be the array index of the first free position in the stack.
+For the implementation of Figure 4.19, top is defined to be the array index of the first free position in the stack.
 Thus, an empty stack has top set to 0, the first available free position in the array.
 (Alternatively, top could have been defined to be the index for the top element in the stack, rather than the first free position.
 If this had been done, the empty list would initialize top as -1.)
 Methods push and pop simply place an element into, or remove an element from, the array position indicated by top.
 Because top is assumed to be at the first free position, push first inserts its value into the top position and then increments top, while pop first decrements top and then removes the top element.